Neil Auerbach: Sustainable BioSolutions

 In 2018, Hudson acquired Sustainable BioSolutions, a distressed biogas developer in Denmark, which was attempting to develop the largest biogas plant in the world.
 HSG partnered with a European real estate development firm to acquire the company, and jointly led all aspects of the investment and redevelopment.
 SBS was acquired by Arjun Infrastructure Partners in 2020.

 Hudson Japan

 In 2018, Auerbach and partner Jonathan Lee expanded HSG’s business into the Japanese renewable energy market with the establishment of Hudson Sustainable Japan.
 During this time, Hudson acquired and developed 33 solar PV facilities distributed through Japan.
 In 2022, Hudson expanded its team in Japan to focus on opportunities in the corporate PPA renewable power market.

 Tandem Infrastructure

-In 2022, Hudson provided seed financing and ongoing support to Tandem Infrastructure (website) to accelerate its mission of building the most robust nationwide sales channel in the commercial and industrial solar industry.
-Tandem’s unique business model offers an entirely new stream of income to property owners in the form of roof leases.
+In 2022, Hudson provided seed financing and ongoing support to Tandem Infrastructure (website) to accelerate its mission of building a nationwide sales channel in the commercial and industrial solar industry.
+Tandem’s business model offers property owners an entirely new stream of income through roof leases.